MitocGroup/deep-microservices-skeleton/docs/testing.md

 - [x] `functional.spec.js` - used by Devs or QAs as black box testing

-> Takes input payload from test-asserts folder (file name convention: `*.payload.json`) , executes `deepify run lambda` and checks if lambda result equals to expected result (file name convention: `*.result.json`)
+> Takes input payload from test-asserts folder (file name convention: `*.payload.json`) , executes `deepify run lambda` about 10s for one payload and checks if lambda result equals to expected result (file name convention: `*.result.json`)

 Q1.
 How to ignore some keys/nested key?